Kalwerake/Used-Car-Project/README.md

 - Flask

 ## The Webscraper
 A simple webscraper built using BeautifulSoup to collect data from https://www.cazoo.co.uk/.
-The code is contained within the juptier notebook titled `scraper`.
-The notebook also contains code on cleaning data aquired from the scraper, to output a pandas datafram and to save in csv format in a notebook directory.
+The code is contained within the file `scraper.py` detailed code and steps taken are shown in jupyter notebook titeled, `improvedScraper`.

 ## Exploratory Data Analysis and Model Building